Religious persecution is alive and well in our world.

 While we see this happening against numerous religions, perhaps the most persecuted group are Christians.
 Countless believers have been tortured and killed for confessing Jesus as Lord.
 Even in the Western world where we have the Constitutional right to freedom of religion, we experience subtle forms of persecution.
 With every passing year, additional pressure is being put on churches and individual believers to abandon or compromise their convictions.

 Our response is telling.
 Some of us feel betrayed by God because things aren’t going well for us.
-But despite what some Christian preachers say, the Bible doesn’t promise a comfortable life.
+But despite what some Christian preachers teach, the Bible doesn’t promise a comfortable life.
 Many of are walking around feeling angry, weak, and defeated.
 Is God failing us, or could it be that we’ve bought into wrong Christian teaching?

 If God really loves us, why do we experience persecution?